 Are you considering a career as a nurse?
-Have you already begun your nursing career but are considering changing roles?
+Or have you already begun your nursing career but are considering changing roles?

 Whether you’re looking to change employers or just want to try out a new location with a travel nurse gig, there’s no doubt that income potential plays a significant role in a career decision.
 So let’s find out where nurses can expect to earn the highest salaries.

 In this article, you will learn: